arpitgupta2498/Capturing-Crypto-Currency-Data-in-Real-Time-from-Binance/README.md

 Once regulated, data can be inserted in the database.

-However, I have further written process to resample the datapoints into specified intervals.
+I have further written a process to resample the datapoints into specified intervals.
 For example, for a 5 min interval resampling, we would require to evaluate an equivalent entry based on the recent 5 entries of a symbol.
 For this new entry,
 - Timestamp will be same as the start of 5 min interval (i.e. the timestamp of the least recent entry among the last 5 entries.)
 - Symbol will be same.
 - Open will be the open price at start of 5 min interval.(i.e. least recent entry's open price)